 MA 124 Medical Office Clinical Procedures Lab, 2 Cr.
 Practice and demonstrate proficiency in the procedures listed under MA123.
 Examination room techniques, assisting the physician with examination, treatment and minor surgery.
 Covers methods of asepsis and sterilization and the proper care of equipment and supplies.
-Corequisite MA 123.
+Corequisite: MA 123.

 MA 131 Pathophysiology for the Medical Assistant, 5 Cr.
 Explores concepts of disease processes as they relate to the normal physiology of the major body systems including: etiology, signs and symptoms of disease, treatment options and methods of evaluating cause and effect of diseases as it relates to the role of the medical assistant.
-Prerequisites: MP 111; admission to the Medical Assisting Program.
-Corequisites: MA 123, MA 124.
+Prerequisites: MP 111; BI 122 or BI 233.

 MA 132 Medical Office Assistant 3, 1 Cr.
 Presents an introduction to community resources, an overview of the process and requirements of the directed practice, and a review for the national credential examination.
-Prerequisites: MA 122.
+Corequisite: MA 270.

 MA 136 Medications, 2 Cr.
 Introduces drug therapy with emphasis on safety and classifications of common drugs and their actions, appropriate drug uses, therapeutic effects, adverse effects and contraindications.
 Correlates nutritional deficits with common diseases.
 Reviews common prescription abbreviations, forms of medications and drug regulations.
-Prerequisites: MA 123, MA 124, MP 111 and admission to the MA program.
+Prerequisites: MP 111; MTH 60 or MTH 98.

-MA180 Coding and Reimbursement, 2 Cr.
+MA 180 Coding and Reimbursement, 2 Cr.
 Introduces CPT, ICD and HCPCS coding and reimbursement systems for physician offices and medical clinics.
-Prerequisite: MP111.
+Prerequisite/concurrent: MP 111.

 MA 270 Clinical Practicum, 6 Cr.
 Practice administrative skills and clinical skills in a medical clinic/physician office setting.
-Department permission required.
+Prerequisites: HE 113; Department permission required.

-Mechanical Systems
+MEC | Mechanical Systems

 MEC 120 Fluid Power and Electrical Control of Fluid Power Systems, 5 Cr.
 Introduces the basic principles of hydraulics and pneumatics and applies these principles to build, maintain and troubleshoot industrial hydraulic and pneumatics circuits.
 Covers theory, generation, storage, transmission, and usage of hydraulic and pneumatics energy, pressure, and flow.
 Introduces hydraulic and pneumatics schematics and circuits as well as identification and operation of basic hydraulic and pneumatics components.
-Introduces basic ladder logic and PLCs to automate, control and modify an electrically controlled hydraulic and pneumatics system with solenoidoperated directional control valves.
+Introduces basic ladder logic and PLCs to automate, control and modify an electrically controlled hydraulic and pneumatics system with solenoid-operated directional control valves.
 Includes a 3-hour per week laboratory session.
 Prerequisite: MTH 65.
 Audit available.

 MEC 123 Industrial Mechanical Systems, 5 Cr.
 Covers a broad exposure to industrial mechanical systems, including power transmission components, fasteners, tool lubrication and rigging.
-Develops a working knowledge of operation, assembly/ disassembly, specifying and troubleshooting of various industrial components and practices.
+Develops a working knowledge of operation, assembly/disassembly, specifying and troubleshooting of various industrial components and practices.
 Prerequisites: RD 115, WR 115 and MTH 20 or equivalent placement tests scores.
 Audit available.